Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/quick_demo_full.md

 git clone --recurse-submodules https://github.com/Unity-Technologies/Unity-Robotics-Hub.git
 ```

-Two package dependencies for this project, [Universal Robot](https://github.com/ros-industrial/universal_robot) for the UR3 arm configurations and [Robotiq](https://github.com/ros-industrial/robotiq) for the gripper, are large repositories.
-A bash script has been provided to run a sparse clone to only copy the files required for this tutorial.
+Three package dependencies for this project, [Universal Robot](https://github.com/ros-industrial/universal_robot) for the UR3 arm configurations, [Robotiq](https://github.com/ros-industrial/robotiq) for the gripper, and [MoveIt Msgs](https://github.com/ros-planning/moveit_msgs) are large repositories.
+A bash script has been provided to run a sparse clone to only copy the files required for this tutorial, as well as the [ROS TCP Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint/).

 * **Action**: Still in the same terminal, run:
 ```bash